lozadaOmr/100-days-of-code/log.md

 **Link to work:** [Settings App](https://github.com/lozadaOmr/ansi-admin/tree/feature/settings-app)

 ### Day 1: May 10, 2017

-** Thoughts:** Missed today.
+**Thoughts:** Missed today.
 I needed to be accountable to my commitment.

+### Day 2: May 11, 2017

+**Today's Progress**: Completing the CRUD part of the Settings App.
+Learned more about creating models.

+**Thoughts**: Encountered trouble such as migrate not detecting changes in my models.
+I also realized I should have created a proper gitignore from the start.

+Tricky part was defining the 'path'.
+Had trouble trying to make `FilePathField` to work, which is more like I got confused with the usage of FilePathField over filesystem storage class.

+Thinking of using CharField in the meantime to represent the path.
+Much be nicer if this was properly implemented.